-Example 1-two offers of self-only coverage that together are unaffordable.
+Example 1-unaffordable self-only coverage.
 Justin and Sally are married, have no dependents, and file a joint return.
 Justin is offered self-only coverage through his employer at a cost of 6% of the household income and is offered family coverage that would cover both Sally and him at a cost of 10% of the household income.
-Sally is offered self-only coverage through her employer at a cost of 5% of the household income but is not offered family coverage.
-Sally and Justin both may claim the coverage exemption for two or more members of a tax household whose combined cost of employer-sponsored coverage is considered unaffordable because the self-only coverage offered to Justin and Sally does not exceed 8% of the household income when tested individually, the cost of family coverage exceeds 8% of the household income, and the combined cost of the self-only coverage offered to Justin and Sally exceeds 8% of the household income.
+Sally is offered self-only coverage through her employer at a cost of 5% of the household income.
+Sally and Justin both may claim the hardship exemption for two or more members of a tax household whose combined cost of employer-sponsored coverage is considered unaffordable because the self-only coverage offered to Justin and Sally does not exceed 8% of the household income when tested individually, the cost of family coverage exceeds 8% of the household income, and the combined cost of the self-only coverage offered to Justin and Sally exceeds 8% of the household income.

 Example 2-affordable family coverage.
 The facts are the same as in Example 1 except Justin's employer offers family coverage that would cover both Sally and him at a cost of 7% of the household income.
-Neither Justin nor Sally may claim the coverage exemption for two or more members of a tax household whose combined cost of employer-sponsored coverage is considered unaffordable, because the family coverage offered by Justin's employer covers both Justin and Sally and its cost does not exceed 8% of the household income.
+Neither Justin nor Sally may claim the hardship exemption for two or more members of a tax household whose combined cost of employer-sponsored coverage is considered unaffordable, because Justin's family coverage covers both Justin and Sally and its cost does not exceed 8% of the household income.